dashingsoft/pyarmor/docs/security.rst

 tool.

-For all the other features, they're protected by a simple vm and some anti-debug technicals, it's not strong enough, it's also recommed to protect them by any third tool.
+For all the other features, they're protected by a simple vm and some anti-debug technicals, it's not strong enough, it's also recommend to protect them by any third tool.

 Changing core algorithm from time to time
 -----------------------------------------